logankeenan/api-definition/README.md

       "upc": "089463115732"
     }
 ```
-Since this was a successful request, the response status code is `200`.
+Since this was a successful request, the response's status code is `200`.

 #### Collections
 If we want all the members of a collection, we use a URI like this: `/products`.
 As in the case for a single item, the URI is plural since we are interacting with a collection.